Greater Grace World Outreach: Origins

 In the 1983, the Bible Speaks purchased a Norwegian ferry boat which they renovated to use as a missionary relief vessel in the Caribbean.
 This boat was named La Gracia, with Baltimore, Maryland as its official home port.

+In 1987, "The Bible Speaks" was forced to declare bankruptcy due to a $6 million dollar court case in which the founding pastor was determined to have manipulated and pressured a donor into secretly donating large sums of money.

 Present organization

-In Baltimore, Greater Grace World Outreach quickly grew and established ministries including the Grace Hour, Greater Grace Christian Academy, Maryland Bible College and Seminary, the Christian Athletics Program, as well as international outreach ministries.
+In 1987, after going bankrupt, the church moved in Baltimore and was renamed Greater Grace World Outreach.
+It established ministries including the Grace Hour, Greater Grace Christian Academy, Maryland Bible College and Seminary, the Christian Athletics Program, as well as international outreach ministries.

 In 2003, Carl Stevens became too ill to continue his leadership of GGWO.
 In 2005, the elders elected Rodger Stenger to become the new chief elder of the church.
 However, Rodger Stenger chose not to accept the position.
 In his place the elders elected Thomas Schaller as senior pastor, after a congregational vote.
 Still, many of the elders and senior pastors were dissatisfied with the choice, citing Schaller's views on the role of the senior pastor.
 In 2004, many church leaders, associated ministry leaders, and affiliate churches elected to disaffiliate.
 A group of pastors who disaffiliated formed a new organization known as The International Association of Grace Ministries.
-The church is thriving and have over 600 churches throughout the world.
+GGWO would have 550 churches throughout the world in 2024.

-Organization

-GGWO is an affiliation of international churches, whose pastors are ordained by the leadership of Greater Grace Church Baltimore (GGWO headquarters), who agree to abide by the standards of the church.
-In return, the affiliation allows pastors to have fellowship and communion with other pastors and churches, mostly within the worldwide Greater Grace community of churches, but occasionally outside of it as well.
-Technically, it is an affiliation of pastors who agree to worship under the GGWO "umbrella", and not the congregations themselves, as GGWO recognizes local congregations as fully autonomous and independent.
-However, if a congregation's pastor is an ordained member of GGWO then that congregation is considered to be a member of the greater GGWO body of churches as well.
-Be that as it may, GGWO does not interfere with an individual church's affairs unless assistance is requested.